oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/introspection.md

 In order to manage a domain, the operator needs to know its definition in WebLogic Server.
 It does this by running an _introspector job_ on the domain definition when the domain is first deployed in the operator.
-If the configuration is modified, the operator must rerun the _introspector job_.
+If the configuration is modified, the operator must rerun the introspector job.
 The exact behavior will depend on the model chosen, and the detected change.
 Often the running domain can be updated without restarting any servers.
-Currently, this is not supported for Model in Image.
+Currently, this is not supported for the Model in Image [domain home source type]({{< relref "/userguide/managing-domains/choosing-a-model/_index.md" >}}).

 #### Common re-introspection scenarios

-This document describes what actions allow avoiding the restart of servers in a number of common scenarios:
+This document describes what actions allow avoiding the restart of servers in a number of common re-introspection scenarios:

 * Modifying the WebLogic configuration
 * Changing the custom domain configuration overrides (also called situational configuration) for Domain in PV and Domain in Image domains